tizkovatereza/T_learns_javascript/README.md

-🎄🎅🤶⛄️🧞‍♀️
+🎄🎅🧕⛄️💛

 ## Project Updates

 The repository aims to document the learning journey of Tereza as she explores JavaScript.
 This includes notes, code snippets, tasks, and challenges tackled along the way.

-Stay tuned for more updates!
+**Keep an eye out for the latest developments and shared knowledge.** Stay tuned!

 ## Repo Summary

-- `Basics.js` - Contains basic examples and exercises to understand the fundamentals of JavaScript.
+- `Basics.js` - Introduction to JavaScript basics and practical examples.
-- `Magic_Eight_Ball.js` - An implementation of the magic eight-ball game which gives random answers to yes/no questions.
+- `Magic_Eight_Ball.js` - An application of the classic fortune-telling toy revived in JavaScript.
-- `React.js` - Notes or learning material related to React, a JavaScript library for building user interfaces.
+- `React.js` - Insights into React, the go-to library for seamless interactive UIs.
-- `Rock_Paper_or_Scissors` - This folder possibly contains files related to developing the rock-paper-scissors game in JavaScript.
+- `Rock_Paper_or_Scissors` - Explore the inner workings of coding the timeless hand game.
-- `Sleep_Debt_Calculator` - Likely a program that calculates the theoretical debt of sleep a person might have accumulated over a period.
+- `Sleep_Debt_Calculator` - A tool to evaluate your sleep debt and learn about healthy sleeping habits.
-- `addNumbers.js` - A simple script to demonstrate how to add numbers in JavaScript.
+- `addNumbers.js` - A demonstration of arithmetic operations and functions in JavaScript.
-- `fibonacci.js` - A script that generates the Fibonacci sequence up to a certain number.
+- `fibonacci.js` - Compute the illustrious Fibonacci sequence with a touch of JavaScript.
-- `rename_basic_syntax.sh` - A shell script for renaming something related to basic syntax, possibly for organizational purposes.
+- `rename_basic_syntax.sh` - A bash utility for reordering basic syntax files.
-- `rename_rock_paper_scissors.sh` - A shell script to rename files related to the rock-paper-scissors game.
+- `rename_rock_paper_scissors.sh` - Convenient script for systematizing game file names.
-- `rename_script.sh` - A general-purpose shell script for renaming files.
+- `rename_script.sh` - Simplify your workflow with this versatile file-renaming script.
-- `rename_sleep_debt.sh` - A shell script for renaming files associated with the sleep debt calculator program.
+- `rename_sleep_debt.sh` - Organize and track sleep related scripts with ease.